vermaph/04-Projects/README.md

 Hello there visitor.

 * This is my repository for all the assignments and homeworks submitted towards my degree "Business Analytics" from University of Cincinnati for the academic session 2017 - 18.
-But this doesn't contain all of them as some got lost here and there.
+This is still a work in progress and also doesn't contain all of them as some got lost here and there.

 * The different submssions have been put under folders for different subjects.